Code-Institute-Submissions/ms2-project-game/README.md

 Welcome,

-This project was undertaken to create a memory game for Christian kids.

-## Kids Bible Memory Game
+# Kids Bible Memory Game

 The idea of creating this game was birthed from the passion for teaching children Bible truths.
-As a Sunday School teacher, I believe in "Catching Them Young"; that phrase brings back to memory the title of a school play I acted in at age 9.
+Therefore, this project was undertaken to create a memory game for Christian kids.
+As a Sunday School teacher, I believe in "Catching Them Young"; (that phrase brings back to memory the title of a school play I acted in at age 9).
 I strongly believe if we teach children good morals and Bible truths, they will grow up to become great and exceptional leaders in the future.
 I also find that kids can get bored quite quickly and there is the need to keep them constantly entertained.
-Therefore, I decided to create a simple memory game that will be suitable for kids between the ages of 2-10 years old.
+Therefore, I decided to create a simple and easy to play memory game that will be suitable for kids between the ages of 2-10 years old.

 As this is an interactive and fun memory game to play, this will help parents, teachers, uncles, aunties, baby-sitters, carers and many more, as I believe this can be used as one of the many fundamental ways of engaging children wherever they are; home, school, church etc so as to reduce boredom and at the same time keep them mentally active as the game will help in exercising their brain.